Jazz Handbook

 Purpose

-To assist in coordinating chamber ensemble times around diverse student class schedules, as well as student playing opportunities around campus.
-All students, major or non-major, must complete the online Ensemble Scheduling Form in order to participate in ensembles.
-To update information already submitted, simply complete another form.
-Information from the most recent form will always be used.
+To help coordinate ensemble times with students’ varying class schedules and to provide playing opportunities across campus, all students—regardless of their major—must complete the online Ensemble Scheduling Form to participate in ensembles.
+If you need to update any information you have already submitted, simply fill out another form.
+The information from your most recent submission will always be used.

 Missed Deadline